-In October 2013, the management board of GS1 ratified EPC Gen2v2.
+In October 2013, the management board of GS1 ratified text: EPC Gen2v2.
 These new features ease the adoption of RFID especially in application areas where the tag carries more information than only its identification.
 Let’s have a more detailed look at one new key feature of Gen2v2: authentication.

 What Does Authentication Mean?